LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 • highest customer retention

-• and that are willing to refer your product or service to others elsewhere.
+• are likely to refer your product or service to others.

+Note: Each company that fits your ICP can have one or more than one Buyer Persona for you to target.
 In short, ICP represents the company profile, while the Buyer Persona focuses on the particular type of person’s profile within that company.
-This implies that each company that fits your ICP can have one or more than one Buyer Persona.

 2. Find potential customers

-It is not just because everyone’s there.
-The concept of LinkedIn as a professional platform encourages a series of behaviors through its features that help professionals attract ideal prospects and build B2B relationships.
+But that’s not all LinkedIn does.
+It encourages a series of behaviors through certain features that we can use to find ideal prospects and build B2B relationships.

 3. Structure your campaign